 Whether you’re paid hourly or by salary, your rate of pay is the compensation that you and your employer agreed upon when you accepted the job.

-This number appears in official contracts and is referred to as gross pay.
-However it does not represent the actual amount that will be paid out.
+This number appears in official contracts and is referred to as your gross pay.
+However, it does not represent the actual amount that you will be paid.

-Net pay, also referred to as take-home pay, is the actual amount of compensation that is paid out via check or direct deposit to an employee.
-It is your gross pay with all the deductions taken out.
+Net pay, also referred to as take-home pay, is the compensation that is paid out via check or direct deposit to an employee.
+It is your gross pay with all the deductions taken out, which can make you think, “Wait, where’d my money go?” when it hits your checking account.

-Your pay stub will list all the deductions that are being taken out of your gross pay.
-Below are some of the most common paycheck deductions explained:
+As you look at your paystub and see all the deductions that are being taken out of your gross pay, you may want a bit of help understanding what’s what.
+Below are explanations of some of the most common paycheck deductions:

 Federal taxes include all the taxes you are required by law to pay to the federal government.
-These taxes help fund the federal government, allowing them to invest in things such as infrastructure, education, and national defense, and provide services to the American people.
+These taxes (which are often referred to as being withheld vs. paid) help fund the federal government, allowing them to invest in things such as infrastructure, education, and national defense, and provide services to the American people.

 It’s also a good practice to revisit your W-4 selections annually as significant life events may change your withholding and also because the W-4 form is periodically updated.

-During tax season of each year, individuals who have overpaid in federal taxes receive a refund from the government, and those who’ve underpaid are required to pay additional funds, and possibly a penalty.
+During tax season of each year, individuals who have overpaid in federal taxes receive a refund from the government.
+Those who’ve underpaid, however, are required to pay additional funds and possibly a penalty.

 State and Local Income Taxes

-Many states require a state tax to help fund government projects and services, which can range anywhere from 3% to 13%.
-To learn more about your state’s taxation policy, you can visit the IRS’s Government Sites page and click on your state.
+There are other types of taxes that will possibly be withheld from your gross pay.
+Many states require a state tax to help fund government projects and services.
+The amount can range anywhere from 3% (Pennsylvania) to 13% (California).
+To learn more about your state’s taxation policy, you can look at this map for details.

 Just as with federal taxes, your state income tax will get deducted from your paycheck to cover taxes you may owe at the end of the year.